NIRAV-PATEL-15/Rust_learning/README.md

 The `serde_json_task` is a Rust program handling JSON serialization and deserialization using the Serde library.
 It demonstrates how to work with JSON data in Rust.

 ## Table Task
+The `table_task` and `table_task2` is a Rust program to generate a table using stuctures of Cell,Row and Table.Then generating json file of that data.
 ## Usage

 Clone the repository and run each Rust program separately using the following commands: